rvabrady/minecraft-ai-city-builder/README.md

 Training was paused due to system resource limitations (insufficient RAM/VRAM).
 I am currently using few-shot prompting with a local Ollama instance for real-time command generation.

 **Future:**
-I plan to resume training using Google Colab Pro or hosted GPUs via Hugging Face, wi th the goal of publishing a Minecraft-specialized GGUF model.
+I plan to resume training locally using new hardware.
+This will allow me to fine-tune and publish a Minecraft-focused GGUF model without relying on cloud platforms like Colab or Hugging Face.

 ## 💻 Requirements